 Cowriting allows you to learn from your fellow songwriters.
 You get a front row seat to observe how they think, how they overcome obstacles, etc. You may pick up a cool alternate tuning or a way of constructing a lyric that you would’ve only discovered on your own years later.
 Plus, a good cowriter will challenge you to dig deeper and write better songs.
 I know that’s definitely been true for me.

 Brent Baxter is a hit songwriter with cuts by Alan Jackson, Randy Travis, Lady Antebellum, Joe Nichols, Gord Bamford, Ruthie Collins, Ray Stevens, and more.
-He’s written a top 5 hit in the US and a #1 in Canada… so far.
+He’s written a top 5 hit in the US, a #1 in Canada & a top 10 in Texas… so far.